trajtracker/trajtracker/docs/source/paradigms/num2pos/ExperimentInfo.rst

 - The experiment results.

-.. autoclass:: trajtracker.paradigms.num2pos.N2PExperimentInfo
+.. autoclass:: trajtracker.paradigms.num2pos.ExperimentInfo
     :members:
     :member-order: alphabetical

-The N2PExperimentInfo class is an extension of BaseExperimentInfo so it contains all its properties too, as detailed below:
+The ExperimentInfo class is an extension of BaseExperimentInfo so it contains all its properties too, as detailed below:

 .. autoclass:: trajtracker.paradigms.common.BaseExperimentInfo